Introduction

 Conclusion

+Pixel pitch defines how an LED screen looks, performs, and interacts with its environment.
 Smaller pitches provide extraordinary detail for close-range viewing, while larger pitches deliver maximum visibility and efficiency for outdoor advertising.

 With the arrival of MicroLED and sub-millimeter COB technology, pixel pitch now reaches P0.4 mm — offering resolutions once impossible on modular displays.
+Selecting the correct pitch ensures every installation meets its visual, technical, and commercial objectives.

 UP2 evaluates each project individually — balancing clarity, performance, and sustainability to deliver the best LED experience for every application.